How to Choose the Best LL.M. Program for You: A Complete Guide

 For example:

-- If you have MIDS on your list, measure it against your goals.
-If you are committed to a career as an arbitration practitioner in Europe, it should be high on your list.
+- If you have MIDS Geneva on your list, measure it against your goals.
+If you are committed to a career as an arbitration practitioner, it should be high on your list, along with other specialized LL.M. programs in international arbitration.

-- If a program has reasonable costs and offers scholarships, or you can raise funds through loans or family support, that program should also rank high.
+- If an LL.M. program has reasonable costs and offers scholarships, or you can raise funds through loans or family support, that program should also rank high.

-- On the other hand, if funding is critical and a program has no scholarships or financial aid, it probably shouldn’t rank highly for you.
+- On the other hand, if funding is critical and the LL.M. program has no scholarships or financial aid, it probably shouldn’t rank high for you.

-Do this for all the programs on your list.
-Think about what resonates with you, whether you can see yourself at that university, and how the program would move you closer to your goals.
+Do this for all LL.M. programs on your list.
+Think about what resonates with you, whether you can see yourself at that university, and how this program would move you closer to your post-LL.M. goals.

 To give a few examples from my experience:

-- I applied to Yale Law School because it has an academic focus, and I thought it would be perfect for my plan to pursue an academic career.
+- I applied to Yale Law School because it had an academic focus, and I thought it would be perfect for my plan to pursue an academic career.

 - I didn’t apply to Stanford because they didn’t offer financial aid.
 They offer one scholarship, the Knight-Hennessy scholarship, but that's it.
 Since funding was one of my top criteria, I didn't include Stanford in my short list.

-- I applied to MIDS and NYU because they have specialized arbitration programs, which aligned with my professional interests.
+- I applied to MIDS Geneva and NYU LL.M. because they had specialized arbitration programs, which aligned with my professional interests.

 After you do this for all programs, you should have your short list.